“Quality is doing things right when no one is looking.” – Henry Ford

 Hydraulic cement expands as it cures, tightening up cracks and seals across the void.
 Additionally, hydraulic cement is completely unaffected by any residual moisture left in the crack.
 Once the hydraulic cement is set, we apply a quick drying primer to the foundation wall.
 This specialized primer allows for aggressive adhesion to the wall; which sets us up for the next step in our waterproofing process.

-Hydroshield is now applied to the entire wall using a trowel.
-Once applied, this rubberized membrane is impermeable to air, moisture, and liquid water.
-A layer of fiberglass mesh is now applied on top of the hydroshield allowing flexibility within the membrane, while still maintaining its integrity.
+Hydroshield is applied to the entire wall using a trowel.
+Once applied, this rubberized membrane is impermeable to air, moisture and liquid water.
+A layer of fiberglass mesh is applied on top of the hydroshield allowing flexibility within the membrane, while still maintaining its integrity.
 Another layer of hydroshield is then applied overtop creating a dual-coat.
 This extra layer of rubberized membrane, with the fiberglass mesh in-between, is what allows us to be absolutely certain that no water will penetrate the repaired areas.

 There are many quicker and cheaper methods of applying a ‘barrier’ membrane to the foundation walls; one of these being a product called Blueskin.
 While applying Blueskin is easier, primarily because it is somewhat self-adhesive, it simply doesn’t allow for strong adhesion nor installation of the fiberglass mesh and ultimately is half the thickness of the membrane that is created utilizing our method.
 Remember, no cutting corners!